passes-org/passes/docs/index.md

 ## What Is a Pass Request?

 A Pass Request can represent anything, and can be defined by anyone.
-They are identified by a unique tag, for example `org.passes.get-user-email`, and have specific request and result body [Codecs](/packages/reqs/api/modules/Codecs).
+They are identified by a unique topic, for example `org.passes.get-user-email`, and have specific request and result body [Codecs](/packages/reqs/api/modules/Codecs).

 ```typescript
 import { RequestTopic } from '@passes/reqs';